87andrewh/CornerCullingSourceEngine/README.md

 ### Introduction
 This is the latest in a long line of occlusion culling / anti-wallhack systems.
-There are a few features that make this implementation great for competitive CS:GO
+There are a few features that make this implementation great for competitive Counter-Strike:
 - Open source
 - Good performance (1-2% of frame time for 10 v 10 128-tick Dust2)
 - Strict culling with ray casts
-- Guaranteed to be optimistic (no popping) for players under the latency treshold set in culling.cfg
+- Guaranteed to be optimistic (no popping) for players under the latency threshold set in culling.cfg

-Occluders are placed manually, so we do not automatically support community maps.
-I suspect that there are a still a few placement errors, so feedback is welcome!
+The main caveat is that occluders are placed manually, so we do not automatically support community maps.
+I suspect that there are still a few placement errors, which cause players to be invisible, so please submit an issue with a video.
+All feedback is welcome!

 ### Installation
 - Install SourceMod